Dodge Lodge, CO 2019

 SESSION DATES: August 11-16 | August 18-23 | August 25-30

-Volunteers will have the option of either sleeping inside the lodge (there are four separate rooms, so there may be some sharing necessary), tent camping, or bringing a small RV/trailer (no hookups).
-There are showers and a full kitchen for us to use as well.
+Volunteers had the option of either sleeping inside the lodge, tent camping, or bringing a small RV/trailer (no hookups).
+There were showers and a full kitchen for us to use as well.

 LOCATION: Ten miles southwest of the gorgeous town of Evergreen, CO